amwebexpert/guess_the_text/README.md

 - [Covered subjects by categories](docs/sections/completed-subjects.md)

-### Platforms support
+## Platforms support

-The app supports multiple plateforms (more than just Android and iOS).
+The app supports multiple plateforms (more than just `Android` and `iOS`).
 See the list of supported platforms and how to add another platform

 - [Supported platforms & builds](docs/sections/platforms/platforms-builds.md)

-### Usefull VSCode & Flutter CLI operations
+## Usefull VSCode & Flutter CLI operations

-Running e2e tests, generating .g.dart files, coverages reports and many other commands
+Running `e2e` tests, re-generate `.g.dart` files, coverages reports and many other commands

 - [Usefull VSCode features & command line operations](docs/sections/usefull-commands.md)

+## Contributors

+We are actually limiting the number of contributors (so dont take that personnaly) since this project:
+- has to refine it's roadmap and goals
+- we are in the process of adding a lot of assets to improve the onboarding process
+- coding conventions have to be defined
+- the developer documentation will be re-structured soon